ibm-cloud-docs/ContinuousDelivery/devsecops-pipelines-setup-scripts.md

 # Setting up your pipeline scripts
 {: #cd-devsecops-setup-pipeline-scripts}

-You can use the cocoa CLI or the Git and GitHub CLI to run operations on the inventory.
+You can use the DevSecOps CLI or the Git CLI to run operations on the inventory.
 {: shortdesc}

-## cocoa CLI
+## DevSecOps CLI
 {: #cd-devsecops-setup-cli}

 1. Create a promotion pull request from the master branch to the target staging branch.